d3v0ps-cloud/ratemyride/README.md

    ```bash
    cp .env.example .env
    ```
-4. Update the `.env` file with your Discord webhook URL
+4. Update the `.env` file with:
+   - Your Discord webhook URL
+   - List of family members (comma-separated)
 5. Start the server:
    ```bash
    npm start